Stochastic PDE Limit of the Six Vertex Model: Proof of Theorems and

 are local martingales.
-It is shown in \cite{Bertini1997} that any solution $ \limZ $ of the prescribed martingale problem is a solution\footnote{A weak solution in fact.
-But it is standard to show that solving~\eqref{eq:SHE} in the weak and mild senses are equivalent.} of the \ac{SHE}~\eqref{eq:SHE}.
+It is shown in \cite{Bertini1997} that any solution $ \limZ $ of the prescribed martingale problem is a solution\footnote{In fact this is a weak solution.
+But solving~\eqref{eq:SHE} in the weak and mild senses are equivalent as shown in \cite[Proposition~4.11]{Bertini1997}.} of the \ac{SHE}~\eqref{eq:SHE}.
 Moreover, they show that there is a unique such solution.

 Hence, it suffices to show that any limit point of $ \Zsv(\e^{-2}\Cdot,\e^{-1}\Cdot) $ solves the martingale problem.
 As mentioned earlier, the major technical step occurs in establishing~\eqref{eq:quadMP} (i.e., the quadratic martingale problem), where we need self-averaging of the quadratic variation.
 We now state the desired estimate on such self-averaging.
-To this end, recall the expressions $ \Theta_1, \Theta_2 $ from~\eqref{eq:Theta1}--\eqref{eq:Theta2}, which are associated with the quadratic variation of the martingale increment $ \mg $ in Proposition~\ref{prop:mSHE}. \begin{prop} Given any fixed $ T<\infty $, we have that, for all $ t \in [0,\e^{-2}T]\cap\Z $, $ x_\star\in\Z $, and all $ \e>0 $ small enough,
+To this end, recall the expressions $ \Theta_1, \Theta_2 $ from~\eqref{eq:Theta1}--\eqref{eq:Theta2}, which are associated with the quadratic variation of the martingale increment $ \mg $ in Proposition~\ref{prop:mSHE}. \begin{prop} Start the stochastic \ac{6V} model from near stationary initial conditions.
+Given any fixed $ T<\infty $, we have that, for all $ t \in [0,\e^{-2}T]\cap\Z $, $ x_\star\in\Z $, and all $ \e>0 $ small enough,

 \end{prop} \begin{rmk} In~\eqref{eq:selfav}, we compensate the space variable $ x_\star\in\Z $ by $ \mue s-\mues \in [0,1) $ to ensure the resulting variables is in $ \Xi(s) $. \end{rmk} \begin{rmk} Proposition~\ref{prop:qv} demonstrates a self-averaging upon integrating over long time interval, namely, the quadratic variation of the martingale $\mg(t,x)$ subtracting the leading order term (that is, a constant multiple of $Z^2$), vanishes as $\e \to 0$.
 This is not obvious at all and is the linchpin of the analysis of the present paper.
 The remainder of this subtraction is given in Lemma~\ref{lem:ThetaExpand}, which consists of terms of the form $(\e^{-\frac12} \nabla Z)(t,x_1) Z(t,x_2)$, and $(\e^{-\frac12} \nabla Z)(t,x_1) (\e^{-\frac12} \nabla Z)(t,x_2)$ for $x_1<x_2$.
 By the definition of $Z$, see \eqref{e:Gartner-eps}, $\nabla Z$ behaves as $\e^{\frac12} Z$, so these remainder terms seem to be of the same order as the leading order term.
 Self-averaging is key to showing that they are, in fact, of lower order.
 The proof of Proposition~\ref{prop:qv} is given in Section~\ref{sect:qv}, which relies on duality argument in Section~\ref{sect:qv} and estimates of two-point transition kernels given in Section~\ref{sect:SG}.
 The heuristic on how duality and estimates of transition kernels lead to the proof of such a self-averaging is discussed in Appendix~\ref{sect:ASEP} with the simpler example of ASEP. \end{rmk}